-As the most important date in the Thai calendar, the Thai New Year or Songkran is celebrated nationwide though various exciting events.
+As the most important date in the Thai calendar, the Thai New Year or Songkran is celebrated nationwide through various exciting events.
 Get ready to be wet during this season, as splashing water is the norm throughout (better to bring your own water gun too)!

 There’s the Had Yai Midnight Songkran in Songkhla and I San Maha Songkran Festival in Nong Khai, where you can come and splash water and watch a beauty pageant.
 You can also immerse yourself in traditional Thai culture and join the beautiful Songkran procession during the Ayutthaya Songkran Festival (Old Capital’s Songkran).
-The Phra Pradaeng Songkran in Phra Pradaeng, Samut Prakarn, is formerly known as the “Pak Lat Songkran Festival”, with the notable addition of a colourful and elaborate Songkran procession staged by the Mon, or Raman, residents of Phra Pradaeng.
+The Phra Pradaeng Songkran in Phra Pradaeng, Samut Prakarn, is formerly known as the “Pak Lat Songkran Festival”, with the notable addition of a colorful and elaborate Songkran procession staged by the Mon, or Raman, residents of Phra Pradaeng.
 Chiangmai also celebrates its own Songkran Festival with the same spectacular Songkran procession, culture shows and beauty contest.

 BANGKOK INTERNATIONAL FILM FESTIVAL (usually held month of January)

-Enjoy an exciting exhibition on spectacular posters that are available along with the seminars and conferences related to film.
+Enjoy an exciting exhibition on spectacular posters that are available along with the seminars and conferences related to the film.
 Jazz concerts serve to complement the artistic flavor of the series of events.